rjfarmer/gfort2py/README.md

 x.some_var = 1
 ````

-Sets a module variable to 1, will attempt to coerce it to the fortran type
+Sets a module variable to 1, will attempt to coerce it to the Fortran type

 ````python
 x.some_var
 ````

-Will return a python object
+Will return a Python object

-Optional arguments that are not present should be passed as a python ``None``.
+Optional arguments that are not present should be passed as a Python ``None``.

 ### Arrays

-Arrays should be passed as a numpy array of the correct size and shape.
+Arrays should be passed as a NumPy array of the correct size and shape.

-Remember that fortran by default has 1-based array numbering while numpy
+Remember that Fortran by default has 1-based array numbering while Numpy
 is 0-based.

-If a procedure expects an unallocted array, then pass None as the argument, otherwise pass an array of the correct shape.
+If a procedure expects an unallocated array, then pass None as the argument, otherwise pass an array of the correct shape.

 ### Derived types